NeutroniumCore/Neutronium/Documentation/Content/Navigation.md

 }
 ```

-The NavigateAsync method will find the HTLM page associated with the viewModel using the INavigationBuilder resolution and apply a binding beetween the View and the ViewModel using the corresponding iMode.
+The NavigateAsync method will find the HTLM page associated with the viewModel using the INavigationBuilder resolution and apply a binding between the View and the ViewModel using the corresponding iMode.

 Ex: